What Is It and Why Do People Use It?

 Download this white paper to learn how Falcon X Recon can help identify potentially malicious and criminal activity across the dark web.Download Now

-Finally, it is important to remember that the dark web grew out of a need for a more secure communications channel in the intelligence community.
+The dark web grew out of a need for a more secure communications channel in the intelligence community.
 The dark web continues to be a valuable tool and exchange network for many groups around the world.
 It is considered an outright necessity by some in order to encourage free speech, maintain a free press and support the work of law enforcement and government agencies.